davidvip13838/AI_Mail_Reader/README.md

 ## Features

+- 👤 User authentication with MongoDB (register/login)
 - 🔐 Google OAuth2 authentication for Gmail access
+- 💾 Secure storage of Gmail tokens in database
 - 📧 Fetch and display unread emails from Gmail
 - 🤖 AI-powered email summarization using OpenAI GPT-4
 - 🎵 Text-to-speech conversion using ElevenLabs